-- Environmental Resources Management Australia Pty Ltd (ERM) provided a detailed geomorphology report for Bowmans Creek (ERM 2006a) based on survey and field work undertaken in the first half of 2006.
+• Environmental Resources Management Australia Pty Ltd (ERM) provided a detailed geomorphology report for Bowmans Creek (ERM 2006a) based on survey and field work undertaken in the first half of 2006.
 The report was commissioned to address relevant consent conditions, namely to establish a geomorphology baseline for ongoing monitoring during and after the potential mining beneath Bowmans Creek.
-This report provides a baseline of creek geomorphology against which the impacts of the 2007 floods can be assessed and is currently being reviewed and updated to identify any major morphology changes following flooding in June 2007. - ERM (2006b) prepared a baseline flora and fauna report for Bowmans Creek which provides a pre-mining assessment of the riparian and aquatic habitat along Bowmans Creek, prepared in accordance with the Ashton Coal Flora and Fauna Management Plan (Part 2 prepared in August, 2005).
+This report provides a baseline of creek geomorphology against which the impacts of the 2007 floods can be assessed and is currently being reviewed and updated to identify any major morphology changes following flooding in June 2007.

+- e ERM (2006b) prepared a baseline flora and fauna report for Bowmans Creek which provides a pre-mining assessment of the riparian and aquatic habitat along Bowmans Creek, prepared in accordance with the Ashton Coal Flora and Fauna Management Plan (Part 2 prepared in August, 2005).
 It provides the results of riparian flora and fauna habitat studies undertaken in Autumn 2005 and 2006 and the results of aquatic ecology surveys undertaken in December 2005 and May/June 2006 (see Section 3.1.2 below for more details of the aquatic ecology surveys).
-As for the geomorphology study, the riparian flora study provides a baseline against which the impacts of the 2007 floods can be assessed. - SCT Operations Pty Ltd (SCT) modelled and prepared initial subsidence estimates for the adopted mine plan for LW/MW 5-9 using (inter alia) the results of subsidence monitoring for LW1 and LW2 (see Table 1 below).
-Overburden depth ranges from 85 to 190 m within the SMP area with 100 to 190 m over the longwall panels.
-The seam thickness ranges from 2.2 to 3.2 m but is generally 2.4 m thick.
-The maximum mining height adopted for the proposed mine plan is 2.5 m. - SCT (2008) concluded that the proposed miniwall design would reduce subsidence to sufficiently low levels (less than 350mm; generally less than 200mm of vertical subsidence under Bowmans Creek see Table 1), and that a substantially intact barrier of sound rock would remain between the base of the alluvium and underground goaf so as to prevent significant loss of water from the creek and saturated alluvium. - At the southern ends of Longwalls 5 and 6 where 215m wide panels are proposed, the maximum subsidence is expected to be less than 1600mm and most likely in the range 1.2-1.3m.
-At the northern end of Longwall 9 the maximum subsidence is expected to be less than 1200mm and most likely in the range 0.5-1.0m.
-Mining subsidence is expected to cause cracking in the ground surface above Longwalls 5 and 6, and there may be localised ponding areas following rain in flatter areas over Longwalls 5 and 6. - Aquaterra (2008) provided the results of groundwater modelling and monitoring studies undertaken for the Ashton underground mine.
-The report summarises data collected for the original EIS, monitoring data collected for LW1 and LW2 and additional Bowmans Creek alluvium data collected in 2007.
-The main aquifers in the Mining Lease are the coal seams (with permeability developed in cleat fractures), and unconsolidated aquifers within the alluvium associated with the Hunter River and Bowmans Creek.
-Glennies Creek and its alluvial floodplain are located to the east of the underground mine, and do not overlap the mining area.
-Groundwater studies undertaken for the project show that creek flow is governed by upstream rainfall with minimal contribution from surrounding saline alluvium.
+As for the geomorphology study, the riparian flora study provides a baseline against which the impacts of the 2007 floods can be assessed. - SCT Operations Pty Ltd (SCT) modelled and prepared initial subsidence estimates for the adopted mine plan, using (inter alia) the results of subsidence monitoring for LW1 and LW2.
+SCT (2008) concluded that a partial miniwall design for long-wall 9 would reduce subsidence to sufficiently low levels (between 200 and 350 mm of vertical subsidence) under Bowmans Creek (see Table 1) and that a substantially intact barrier of sound rock would remain between the base of the alluvium and underground goaf so as to prevent significant loss of water from the creek and saturated alluvium.
+The proposal also includes a mid-width panel which is located under rehabilitated land previously mined by open-cut.